expp121/ATLauncher-offline/README.md

 ## NOTE
 I don't own the ATLauncher, nor do I have any rights to it.
 This is just a modified version of the original ATLauncher, and I'm not responsible for any damage caused by using this modified version.
 Use at your own risk.

+Additionally, I don't encourage using this to bypass the checks, and I recommend buying the game if you like it.
+This project was made for educational purposes only.

 Original ATLauncher repository: https://github.com/ATLauncher/ATLauncher